inomuh/rfkon/source_codes/haskon/README.md

 4.Json library

-Extremely simple JSON library is already included in the project, so you don't have to do anything.
+[Extremely simple JSON](http://www.codeproject.com/Articles/856277/ESJ-Extremely-Simple-JSON-for-Cplusplus) is already included in the project, so you don't have to do anything.

 ## Compilation